ebanalyse/NERDA/README.md

 Here is an example.

-Instantiate multingual BERT model, that has been finetuned for NER in Danish, `DA_BERT_ML`.
+Instantiate a multilingual BERT model, that has been finetuned for NER in Danish, `DA_BERT_ML`.

 ```python